pytest-dev/pytest-bdd/README.rst

 The trick is to pass the ``stacklevel`` parameter to the ``given``, ``when``, ``then``, ``step`` decorators.
 This will instruct them to inject the step fixtures in the appropriate module, rather than just injecting them in the caller frame.

-Let's look at a concrete example; let's say you have a class ``Wallet`` that has some amount for each currency:
+Let's look at a concrete example; let's say you have a class ``Wallet`` that has some amount of each currency:

 .. code-block:: python